Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.

 Making Ignoring Indefensible teaches presentation strategy for low-authority contexts.

 The core principle: You cannot compel stewardship.
-You can make ignoring documented risk professionally indefensible.
-Participants learn to frame artifacts as diagnostic findings rather than project proposals, using consequence specification methodology adapted from military capability requests.
-This shifts burden of proof from “why didn’t you prevent failure?” to “why did you ignore documented risk?”
+You can, however, make systemic risks universally visible, allowing sovereign partners to reach consensus on the engineering reality.
+Participants learn to frame governance instruments as diagnostic findings rather than project proposals, using consequence specification methodology adapted from military capability requests.
+This shifts the operational posture from attempting to force compliance to providing undeniable, shared diagnostic evidence.
+This then shifts the burden of proof from “why didn’t you prevent failure?” to “why did you ignore documented risk?”

 Skills delivered: